 I didn’t start my first art journal until I was 30.
 I spent most of my 20’s working so hard I never made space for art, but after selling my business at 33 and returning to school for a Masters’s degree, I found myself often doodling in the margins of my notes.
 These margin doodles eventually turned into illustrated notes, so when I took my first big solo international trip the summer after my second year of grad school, it felt like a natural extension to begin the first of many solo international travels cataloged in mixed media art journals.

-In medieval times, scribes tasked with hand-copying holy texts often added complex illustrations in the margins.
+In medieval times, scribes who were tasked with hand-copying sacred texts often added complex illustrations in the margins.
 Over time, these illustrations began to communicate context and tone in a language all their own.
-What came to be known as “illuminated texts” were valued because they offered something that text alone could not- the visual experience of the story.
+These text, which came to be known as “illuminated texts” were valued because they offered something that text alone could not- the visual experience of the story.

-Similarly. this style draws on the naturalist illustrations and paintings of 19th-century environmentalists- who painstakingly recorded botanical or animal details, adding Latin genus and species and common names, to create records that, to this day, are used to learn and educate.
+Similarly, this style of travel journaling draws on the inspiration of the naturalist illustrations of 19th-century environmentalists- who painstakingly recorded botanical or animal details, adding Latin genus and species and common names, to create records that to this day are used in biology textbooks.

 Sketch note style journal pages are great for taking notes on things you want to remember.
 They can help illustrate your memory and review what you learned.
 This type is perfect for remembering details, key points, and specifics of your trip.
-It’s perfect for using your travel art journal occasionally.
-If you’re in the food business you can make notes about meals and ingredients, if you work in tourism/travel, you can take notes detailing what is/isn’t working about your current trip, etc.
+It’s perfect for using your travel journal occasionally.
+If you’re in the food business, you can make notes about meals and ingredients to try back home, if you work in tourism/travel, you can take notes detailing what is/isn’t working about your current trip, etc.

 - REFLECT.
 When you sit down to work on your art travel journal, think about what sticks out to you from your day – what objects or images are most poignant?
 What did you learn?